Spring Garden Revival

 Seasonal Treatment Calendar & Weather Timing for Watertown's Growing Conditions

-- Early Summer (June-July): apply preventive treatments when soil temps reach 60-70°F
+• Early Summer (June-July): apply preventive treatments when soil temps reach 60-70°F

-- Late Summer (August-September): curative treatments for established larvae, peak damage visible
+• Late Summer (August-September): curative treatments for established larvae, peak damage visible

 Stormwater Management & MS4 Compliance During Grub Control Operations in Watertown

-Stormwater protection is critical during grub control to comply with Clean Water Act and MS4 permits.
+Stormwater protection is a priority under the Clean Water Act and MassDEP Stormwater Management Standards.
 Best practices include:

-- Immediate spill containment and use of absorbent barriers
+• Immediate spill containment and use of absorbent barriers

-- Never washing equipment in streets or near drains; use designated wash areas
+• Never washing equipment in streets or near drains

-- Sweeping granules from hardscapes back onto turf Many grub products (neonicotinoids, pyrethroids) are highly toxic to aquatic life; maintain 50-100 feet buffer zones near water.
+• Sweeping granules from hardscapes back onto turf Many grub products (neonicotinoids, pyrethroids) are highly toxic to aquatic organisms; maintain 50-100 feet buffer zones near water.
 Avoid applications before heavy rain.
-Integrate IPM to reduce chemical use and protect aquatic ecosystems.
-Coordinate with the Watertown Department of Public Works and MassDEP Stormwater Management Standards for compliance.
+Long-term, IPM reduces chemical load and protects aquatic ecosystems.
+For MS4 compliance, coordinate with the Watertown Department of Public Works and EPA NPDES.

 What Neighborhoods Do We Serve Throughout Watertown, MA?